- How Sleep Works

 Because so many mistakenly believe it is “just a headache,” more than half of migraine sufferers never receive a diagnosis and self-medicate with over-the-counter pain medications.

 Doctors still don’t know what causes migraines.
-The current leading hypothesis is that it is a neurological disorder.
+Migraine is a common disabling primary headache disorder, according to the International Classification of Headache Disorders 3rd Edition.
 One study discovered that same gene mutation exists in both migraine sufferers and people with advanced sleep phase syndrome (having a sleep schedules that’s shifted much earlier than normal).
 Studies like these help bolster the claim that migraines are a neurological problem.

 Migraines tend to run in families but can also be brought on by environmental factors like changes in weather, altitude, and sleep.